FabricMC/fabric/CONTRIBUTING.md

 - Statements should use the block form except for single-line if statements that use a short condition and nothing else.
 - Ternary operator use only within a single line total.

 Fabric API uses the Gradle checkstyle plugin.
 If you run `gradle check` any style errors will be logged in the output.
-The style errors can also be viewed in a generated webpage by the gradle task.
+The style errors can also be viewed in a generated webpage by the Gradle task.

 ### Style guidelines